-Students will demonstrate mastery of the Critical Analysis & Logical Thinking core competency by being able to:
+Students will demonstrate mastery of the Critical Analysis & Logical Thinking general education core competency by being able to:

-- 1. Identify Arguments: Identify issues, evidence and reasoning processes; distinguish facts from opinion; recognize various types of arguments. - 2.
-Formulate arguments: Formulating good arguments, including a significant focus on inductive reasoning. - Conduct Analysis: Break subject matter into components, and identify their interrelations to ascertain the defining 3. features of the work and their contributions to the whole. - Evaluate Evidence: Identify assumptions, assessing the quality and reliability of sources of evidence, and 4. demonstrating knowledge of the criteria for evaluating the success of each kind of inference. - Synthesize Conclusions: Draw together disparate claims into a coherent whole in order to arrive at well-reasoned 5. and well supported inferences that can be justified as a conclusion.
+- Identifying Arguments: Identify issues, evidence and reasoning processes; distinguish facts from opinion; recognize various types of arguments. - · Formulating arguments: Formulating good arguments, including a significant focus on inductive reasoning. - Analysis: Break subject matter into components, and identify their interrelations to ascertain the defining features of the work and their contributions to the whole. - Evaluation: Identify assumptions, assessing the quality and reliability of sources of evidence, and demonstrating knowledge of the criteria for evaluating the success of each kind of inference. - Synthesis: Draw together disparate claims into a coherent whole in order to arrive at well-reasoned and well-supported inferences that can be justified as a conclusion.